-The Duke Toxicology Program, as the consulting toxicologist for the Art and Creative Materials Institute Inc. (ACMI), currently has an Excel system in place for encrypted new product formulation submissions to Duke for evaluation.
-Download the Excel template.
+The Duke Toxicology Program, as the primary consulting toxicologist for the Art and Creative Materials Institute Inc. (ACMI), currently has an ACMI software and Excel system in place for encrypted new product formulation submissions to Duke for evaluation.

-If you are an ACMI member and would like to order the ACMI software system, please contact Caroline Davis Rourk at (919) 681-6535 or email@example.com.
+If you are an ACMI member and would like to receive a copy of the Excel template or would like to order the ACMI software system, please contact Caroline Davis Rourk at (919) 681-6535 or firstname.lastname@example.org.

 ACMI Product Submission Checklists